 5. Get Creative With the Right Domain Extension

 The .com top level domain still rules the SEO game.
 But with more than a billion websites, it is getting overcrowded and just too difficult to find a name that’s unique.

 When the price of a domain name is a factor, you can do a lot with the other top level domain extensions.
 The non-traditional extensions are being used in clever ways by many startups and brands now.

 Do check for existing trademarks before you settle on a name because it can lead to copyright problems in the future.

 A Good Domain Name Is Important, But…

-Instead of fretting over it, choose the next best thing and direct your efforts toward putting up an appealing website and following it up with interesting content.
-Eventually, netizens will trace it back to you even without the help of the right domain name.
+Instead of fretting over it, get a domain name you can be proud of and then direct your efforts toward putting up an appealing website and follow it up with interesting content.
+Building your own brand can take time, but it will pay off in the long run.
+And then, netizens will trace it back to you even without the help of the right domain name.

 Keep these strategies in play and keep searching for the right domain name with these unusual domain name search tools.